qiyfoundation/Qiy-Scheme/use-cases/UC08 Manage Access to Qiy Trust Network.md

-# UC22 Qiy User Manages Connect Tokens
+# UC08 Manage Access to Qiy Trust Network

 # Abstract

-This document is the use case specification for use case [UC22 Qiy User Manages Connect Tokens](UC22%20Qiy%20User%20Manages%20Connect%20Tokens.md).
+This document is the use case specification for use case [UC08 Manage Access to Qiy Trust Network](UC08%20Manage%20Access%20to%20Qiy%20Trust%20Network.md).

 # Contents